spatie/mixed-content-scanner/README.md

 $scanner->scan('https://example.com');
 ```

-`MixedContentLogger` is a class that contains methods that get called when mixed content is (not) found.
+`MixedContentLogger` is a class containing methods that get called when mixed content is (not) found.

 If you don't need a custom implementation but simply want to look for mixed content using a command line tool, take a look at [our mixed-content-scanner-cli package](https://github.com/spatie/mixed-content-scanner-cli).